Documentation / Graphite

 mv .legacy legacy

-Then you can add --graphite.addSlugToKey true and slug --slug YOUR_TEST_NAME to all your tests and restart the tests.
+Then you can add --graphite.addSlugToKey true and a slug --slug YOUR_TEST_NAME to all your tests and restart the tests.

-The best way (but more work) #
+The best way (but more work)

-Update to our new dashboards #
+Update to our new dashboards

-Change your home made Grafana dashboards #
+Change your home-made Grafana dashboards

 When you changed all the variables, you need to update the metrics on your dashboard.
 Open the dashboard settings and view the dashboard as JSON model as in the screenshot.

-Dashboards #
+Dashboards

-Namespace #
+Namespace

 If you want more parts, the default dashboards will break.

-When we use sitespeed.io we usually keep the first part (sitespeed_io) to separate metrics from other tools that sends metrics to Graphite.
+When we use sitespeed.io we usually keep the first part (sitespeed_io) to separate metrics from other tools that send metrics to Graphite.
 We then change the second part: sitespeed_io.desktop, sitespeed_io.emulatedMobile or sitespeed_io.desktopSweden.
 As long as your namespace has three parts, they will work with the default dashboards.

-Delete old tags/annotations #
+Delete old tags/annotations

 0 0 * * 0 sqlite3 /path/to/graphite.db < /path/to/deleteoldevents.sql && sqlite3 /path/to/graphite.db 'VACUUM;'